megh2k/BlackJack/README.md

 # BlackJack

-The project is currently in progress.
-This project would be a better, advanced and a more functioning version of the previous program, which would allow more players to play the game and even place bets.
-It would also include Exception handeling, better organized and with more clarity.
+This project is a better version of the previous one.
+This version now allows upto 5 players to play the game(increased from 1) + the dealer.
+This version has exception handeling, better organized than the previous one, and shows the names of players who got a blackjack or got bust(if any) at the end of the game.
+It displays player names(may be multiple) who scored the highest points and won that round of the game.